boo-lang/boo/docs/Guide/Duck-Typing.md

 ### Duck Typing

 Boo is a statically typed language, like Java or C#.
 This means your boo applications will run about as fast as those coded in other statically typed languages for .NET or Mono.
-But using a statically typed language sometimes constrains you to an inflexible and verbose coding style, with the sometimes necessary type declarations (like "x as int", but this is not often necessary due to boo's [Type Inference](https://github.com/bamboo/boo/wiki/Type-Inference)) and sometimes necessary type casts (see [Casting Types](https://github.com/bamboo/boo/wiki/Casting-Types)).
-Boo's support for [Type Inference](https://github.com/bamboo/boo/wiki/Type-Inference) and eventually generics help here, but...
+But using a statically typed language sometimes constrains you to an inflexible and verbose coding style, with the sometimes necessary type declarations (like "x as int", but this is not often necessary due to boo's [Type Inference](Guide/Type-Inference)) and sometimes necessary type casts (see [Casting Types](Guide/Casting-Types)).
+Boo's support for [Type Inference](Guide/Type-Inference) and [Generics](Guide/Generics) help here, but...

 Sometimes it is appropriate to give up the safety net provided by static typing.
 Maybe you just want to explore an API without worrying too much about method signatures or maybe you're creating code that talks to external components such as COM objects.
 Either way the choice should be yours not mine.